 Healthcare providers without conformant software can access My Health Record via the Provider Portal.
 To find out more, click here.
 Provider Digital Access (PRODA) is an online authentication system used to securely access government online services.
 To access services using PRODA, you need to register as an individual to get your own account.

-The eHealth Practice Incentives Program (ePIP) aims to encourage practices to keep up-to-date with the latest developments in digital health and adopt new digital health technology as it becomes available.
+The Practice Incentives Program (PIP) eHealth Incentive aims to encourage practices to keep up-to-date with the latest developments in digital health, and adopt new digital health technology as it becomes available.

 The My Health Record website has information for healthcare professionals on how to register and set-up your practice to the system, how to view and upload information, how to support consumers with questions about privacy and security, and a range of tools and training modules.